TrumanZhang/tsn/README.md

 # NeSTiNg - Network Simulator for Time-sensitive Networking

-**Updated to Inet 4.0.0, will be merged into master branch soon!**

 NeSTiNg is a simulation model for Time-sensitive Networking (TSN) using the OMNeT++ discrete event simulation framework.
 Our model uses the [INET framework](https://inet.omnetpp.org/) and enhances it by TSN-capable components.
 The model was initially developed by a group of students during a curricular project and is continously extended at the [Distributed Systems group of IPVS, University of Stuttgart](https://www.ipvs.uni-stuttgart.de/abteilungen/vs/)

 ## Compatibility

-The current version of the NeSTiNg simulation framework has been tested with OMNeT++ version 5.4 and INET version 4.0.0 under Linux.
+The current version of the NeSTiNg simulation framework has been tested with OMNeT++ version 5.4.1 and INET version 4.1.0 under Linux.

 ## Getting Started

-+ Follow the instructions at [https://omnetpp.org/](https://omnetpp.org/) to download and install OMNeT++ version 5.4.
++ Follow the instructions at [https://omnetpp.org/](https://omnetpp.org/) to download and install OMNeT++ version 5.4.1
 + Make sure OMNeT++ is in your `PATH` by changing into the OMNeT++ directory and sourcing the `setenv` script.
 + `cd` into an arbitrarily named, preferably empty `<workspace>` directory.
 + Clone this repository, i.e.